-The Group recognises that our greatest risk of modern slavery lies within our supply chain, namely where we rely on services provided and are required as part of our day to day business operations:
+The Group recognises that its greatest risk of modern slavery lies within its supply chain, namely where we rely on services provided to deliver our day-to-day business operations, such as:

-- Temporary agency staff – including security personnel, cleaning, catering
+- Temporary agency staff – including security personnel, cleaning and catering.

 - Whistleblowing Policy